 DID YOU ALWAYS WANT TO BE A WRITER?

 I had no idea I wanted to be a writer.
 After a night out with a girlfriend, I sat at my computer to jot down an idea that had occurred to me that evening and which I thought might make a good story.
 The words poured out of me faster than I could type, and I stayed up half the night as the plot and characters carried me away on an incredible, unexpected journey.
 Seven months later, I had my first novel, and I was hooked.
-The writing was terrible, and it took a long time to develop my craft so the writing didn't get in the way with the story.
+The writing was terrible, and it took a long time to develop the craft so the writing didn't get in the way with the story.
 But that first novel got me my agent, and my fifth novel, Hush Little Baby, got published.

-HOW MUCH OF YOUR WRITING IS BASED ON YOUR OWN EXPERIENCE?
+HOW MUCH OF YOUR WRITING IS BASED ON

 A lot of it.
 Be careful what you say around me.
-My friends and family are starting to realize, if they mention something interesting, there’s a good chance it will end up in one of my stories.
+My friends and family are starting to realize, if they say something interesting, there’s a good chance it will end up in one of my stories.

 WHAT ARE SOME OF YOUR HOBBIES?

 I am a geek and a dabbler.
 Everything interests me, so I am constantly trying new things and getting half good at them before getting distracted by something else.
-I dabble in painting, gardening, pickleball, yoga, golf, and making all sorts of things from light fixtures to bracelets and fly swatters.
+I dabble in painting, gardening, pickleball, golf, and making all sorts of things from light fixtures to bracelets and fly swatters.
 I am also one of those annoying people that actually stops to read the information signs on monuments and landmarks.
 I can’t help it.
 Minutia fascinates me.

 WHAT IS YOUR WORKING ENVIRONMENT LIKE?

 I spend each morning writing at different cafes in my area.
 I like the ambient noise, and it's great for picking up interesting tidbits and conversations.
-In the afternoon, I work at home and bounce my ideas off my cat.
+In the afternoon, I work at home and bounce ideas off my cat.
 Sometimes she even listens, which is very encouraging.

-SINCE BECOMING AN AUTHOR, WHAT LESSONS HAVE YOU LEARNED?
+SINCE BECOMING AN AUTHOR, WHAT LESSONS

 Patience and perseverance, everything happens slower than you think and you can’t give up because you never know when the stars are going to align.
 Sometimes pipe dreams really do come true.